kootenpv/gittyleaks/README.md

 <img src="https://github.com/kootenpv/gittyleaks/raw/master/resources/gittyleaks.png" height="400px" width="400px"/>
 </td>
 <td>
-Very often it happens that when mocking/just starting out with a new project on github, sensitive data gets added. api keys, usernames, passwords and emails are easily added.... and then forgotten.
+Very often it happens that when mocking/just starting out with a new project on github, sensitive data gets added.
+API keys, usernames, passwords and emails are easily added.... and then forgotten.
 Use this tool to detect where the mistakes are in your repos.
 </td>
 </tr>
 </table>